Matthew-The-Developer/microsoft-ots/README.md

 # microsoft-ots
 A Web application to serve as practice for Microsoft's Online Assessment (OTS).
-I appreciate the opportunity to apply to Microsoft.
+I appreciate the opportunity to apply to Microsoft, it is quite an honor to be considered.

 ## Project setup
 ```